Aman Summer Palace Beijing

 With scorching summers, cold winters, temperate springs and pleasant autumns, Beijing and its surrounding area experiences four distinct seasons.
 During the summer months, the mercury can reach over 40°C, bringing monsoon rains and extreme humidity, despite being the peak season for travel.
 From November through to March, northern winds whip through the city, seeing temperatures tumble to as low as -20°C in January, the coldest month.
 Springtime is windy yet pleasant, although sandstorms from Mongolia sweep through at this time of year making outdoor sightseeing uncomfortable.
 The Fall months are the perfect time to travel, with fewer tourists and the most clement weather for exploring the city.

-Call us on to start planning your vacation to Aman Summer Palace Beijing or take a look at our itineraries to Beijing
+To start planning your vacation to Aman Summer Palace Beijing

 With exclusive access to the Summer Palace, a UNESCO World Heritage Site, the Aman Beijing is a unique experience due to its stunning location, traditionally influenced design and unbeatable Aman service.